viet34tqc/notebook/interview.md

 - Try to pass the unit test

 ## Compare SPA and NextJS.
 Why use NextJS over SPA

+- Faster initial page load: it can pre-render the content on server side without waiting for bundling process like in SPA
+- SEO friendly: NextJS pre-render the page before returning to client, so Google Bot can read and crawl the page, that is impossible in SPA
+- Routing without any router packages
+- Images optimization with `Image` component
+- Code splitting and bundling

 ## Why React (over vanilla JS)